peternewnham/react-html-parser/README.md

 # React HTML Parser

 A utility for converting HTML strings into [React](https://facebook.github.io/react/) components.
-Avoids the use of dangerouslySetInnerHTML and converts standard HTML elements, attributes and inline styles into their React equivalents.
+Converts standard HTML elements, attributes and inline styles into their React equivalents and provides a simple way to modify and replace the content.

 [Try the Live Demo](https://wrakky.github.io/react-html-parser)